bbauska/zombiePolitics/README.md

 into place those conditions that make a democratic future possible.
 We have been punishing children for a long time in the United States.
-Removed from the inven­ tory of social concerns and the list of cherished public assets, young people have been either disparaged as a symbol of danger or simply rendered invisible.
+Removed from the inven­ tory of social concerns and the list of cherished public assets, young people have been either disparaged as a symbol of danger or simply rendered invisible.</p>

-Viewed as another casualty of the recession, youth are no longer included in a discourse about the promise of a better future.
+<p>Viewed as another casualty of the recession, youth are no longer included in a
+discourse about the promise of a better future.
 Instead they are now considered part of a disposable population whose presence threatens to recall repressed collective memories of adult responsibility in the service of a social contract and democratic